 If you’re a nature lover, this north-south ribbon of the Great Ocean Road is the kind of place you’ll want to return to again and again.
 From the forested hills of the Otway Ranges, to lush rainforest, rugged coastline, and sandy beaches, there’s an abundance of flora, fauna, and fungi to explore.

 Here, you’re visiting Gadubanud and Gulidjan Country.
 It’s one of the wettest areas in Australia, with rainfall particularly plentiful in winter and spring.
-While the weather might be occasionally tumultuous, this time of year can gift sightings of southern right whales.
+This inclement weather can be a blessing, with the cooler seasons igniting the colours and smells of the rain forest, while southern right whales might be sighted off the coast.

 Whether you’re intent on cycling, birdwatching, bushwalking, or swimming (or just sitting on a verandah and soaking it all in), you’ll need some local specialty coffee and fresh seafood to support your pursuits.